mkamadeus/minecraft-server/readme.md

 - Backup of worlds in remote server.
 - The ability to start and stop server remotely
 - Able to run locally and do tunneling via [ngrok](https://ngrok.com/) using the [wernight/ngrok](https://github.com/wernight/ngrok) image.

+### Mod List

+Currently experimenting using Quilt Modloader, which is highly compatible with Fabric mods.
+Mods may change and depend on the Minecraft version used, but most of the mods are made sure to be available on a certain version.

+- Carpet Mod (utility mod for technical stuff)
+- Krypton (network optimization)
+- LazyDFU (memory optimization)
+- FerriteCore (memory optimization)
+- Lithium (general optimization)
+- Starlight (light-transport optimization)

 ### Requirements